-Earth Day is coming!
-Here are 8 ways you can do your part to honor the Earth in Singapore
+Earth Day is on 22 April 2023!
+Here are 8 ways you can do your part to help protect the Earth EVERY day

 This is not a test, mamas!
 Global warming is very much real.
 Sea levels are rising; the last four years have been the four warmest years in recorded history; natural disasters have increased at an alarming rate; and wildlife on both land and sea is imperilled by an array of manmade threats.
+If we ignore climate change and the threat of sea level rise, Singaporeans and people around the world could face devastating consequences in the future.
 Earth Day was created back in 1970 to raise environmental awareness and protest the negative impact of 150 years of industrial development.
 Nearly 50 years on, the effects of industrial development are worse than ever — and have even accelerated.

-Swipe through our gallery for steps you can take to celebrate and help protect Mother Earth!
+Swipe through our gallery for steps you can take to help protect Mother Earth today!

 Lead image sourced via Trash Hero Singapore